 Plus I can easily put it together in the morning before the craziness of the day begins and come home to a cooked dinner.

-Easy dinner recipes are always the best!
+Easy dinner recipes like this slow cooker Italian chicken are always the best!
 It makes me feel like I didn’t even have to cook dinner…now if we could figure out how not to have dishes at the end of the day!

 How to make slow cooker country style ribs